Arsenal in flux as Chelsea arrives for Premier League derby

 Pierre-Emerick Aubameyang and Alexandre Lacazette, arguably Arsenal’s two most high-profile players and certainly its most likely scorers, missed the game against Brentford because, according to Arteta, they were “unwell.”

-It felt an unconvincing explanation — Arteta smiled as he gave it — and the fact that the Spaniard added “that’s all I can say” when talking about the forwards’ absences suggested there was more to it.
+The fact that the Spaniard added “that’s all I can say” when talking about the forwards’ absences suggested there was more to it.
+And the club confirmed Thursday that both players had missed the game because they had contracted the coronavirus.
+While Aubameyang could return against Chelsea, Lacazette will miss out again.

-Aubameyang is Arsenal’s highest earner whose form dipped dramatically after signing a big new deal with the club.
+Aubameyang is Arsenal’s highest earner whose form dipped dramatically after signing a big new deal with the club at the start of last season.
 If that sounds familiar, it’s because a similar thing happened to Mesut Ozil — another big name who eventually became estranged from Arsenal.

-If the Gabon striker is to leave before the transfer window closes — and Arsenal does need to trim its squad, even though that is proving difficult — it would represent a huge loss and another sign that the club is slipping way behind the top teams in England after finishing in a lowly eighth place last season.
+Arsenal will hope things turn out differently with the Gabon striker, whose performances could be key for Arsenal as it looks to improve on a lowly eighth-place finish last season.

 Chelsea’s arrival at the Emirates on Sunday, in that sense, is symbolic.
 A club from the other side of London, it has just spent a club-record $135 million on a striker of proven quality in Belgium international Romelu Lukaku, who could make his debut after arriving from Inter Milan last week.
 How Arteta would love to be able to call upon a player of such quality.